Xion/gae-workers/README.markdown

 In other words: stuff is being made here.
 Help, if you can, but don't cry if something breaks.

 *Note*: This library is to be used with Python 2.7 runtime which is currently in experimental state when it comes to its support on Google App Engine.
+As of now, for example, there is no way to test the multithreading on local dev server which kinda makes *gae-workers* untestable locally.

 Overview